Mark Hertsgaard: Career

-Hertsgaard received a B.A. in international studies from Johns Hopkins University in 1977 and was one of the founders of the Baltimore City Paper.
+Hertsgaard received a B.A. degree in international studies from Johns Hopkins University in 1977 and was one of the founders of the Baltimore City Paper.
 According to his fellow Johns Hopkins alumnus Russ Smith, he worked in the Institute for Policy Studies in Washington, D.C., after graduation.

 While compiling a feature article for The New Yorker in 1993, Hertsgaard broke the news that the three surviving members of the Beatles were going to issue previously unreleased music from the group's career, as part of their multimedia Anthology project.
 In addition, they were reuniting to work on new recordings.
 At this time, he was granted rare access to the band's EMI recording archives in London, gaining insight that informed his 1995 book A Day in the Life: The Music and Artistry of the Beatles.
 Writing in 2000, Nick Bromell, professor of English at the University of Massachusetts, Amherst and the founding editor of Boston Review, described A Day in the Life as "the best single book on the music of the Beatles".

 During the 1990s, Hertsgaard's attention turned to the ecology of the Earth.
 He embarked upon a seven-year global tour to investigate the issue of environmental degradation.
 The journey spanned four continents, 19 countries and hundreds of interviews.
 This resulted in the book Earth Odyssey: Around the World in Search of Our Environmental Future (1999), which was reviewed favorably in The New York Times Book Review and Time magazine.

 Hertsgaard also wrote about climate change adaptation in Hot: Living Through the Next Fifty Years on Earth (2011), published by Houghton Mifflin Harcourt.
-From 2011 to 2013, he was Schmidt Family Foundation Fellow at New America Foundation researching the linked challenges of climate change, food security, poverty, and ecological agriculture.
+From 2011 to 2013, he was Schmidt Family Foundation Fellow at New America Foundation, researching the linked challenges of climate change, food security, poverty, and ecological agriculture.

-In May 2013 19 people were shot and wounded during a neighborhood Mother's Day second line parade in New Orleans.
+In May 2013, during a neighborhood Mother's Day second line parade in New Orleans, 19 people were shot and wounded.
 The attack took place at the corner of Frenchmen Street and North Villere in the city's 7th Ward, where hundreds of people had gathered near the French Quarter.
-Victims included 10 men, 7 women, a boy and a girl.
+Victims included 10 men, seven women, a boy and a girl.
 Three people were seriously wounded.
 The Associated Press reported that three suspects were seen fleeing the scene.
 Police authorities classified it as part of the gun violence in the city.
 Hertsgaard has written about being one of the victims.